Ascendings/godaddy-ddns/README.md

 NOTE: this file does not need to exist before running; it will be created as necessary

-##Limitations
+##Limitations/Issues

-This program has been tested on Debian/Raspbian Wheezy and Jessie and on Ubuntu 15.04, and as of now there are no issues to be aware of.
+This program has been tested on Debian/Raspbian Wheezy and Jessie and on Ubuntu 15.04, and as of now there is only one small issue to be aware of.

+After you run the script, be sure to check the log (by default this is in /var/log/godaddy-ddns.log) for any errors, as the script (as of now) does not report an error because of the new website.
+It looks like the pip package version of pygodaddy is not yet functional with the new GoDaddy website.
+To fix this, you will need to apply this fix, courtesy of claneys on GitHub.com, to your pygodaddy installation: https://github.com/claneys/pygodaddy/commit/9bfd1ffc082872947442c97471934f90053bb123

-As stated above, the script is not fully functional yet.
+As stated above, the script is not guaranteed to be fully functional yet, although I have been making some serious progress with this project.

 ##License

 This script/program is licensed under the Apache License 2.0

 ##Contact

-brotherballantine@gmail.com
+Email me at: brotherballantine@gmail.com

+Or hit me up on Google+ (https://plus.google.com/+GregoryBallantine1) or something